watameln/creator-docs/content/en-us/education/collaboration/collaboration-best-practices.md

 #### Reward Sharing

 - Allow students to contribute by letting them lead **skill-shares**.
-If a student discovers something fun, or has a skill they want to share, give them 5-10 minutes during an independent work time to lead a tutorial.
+If a student discovers something fun or has a skill they want to share, give them 5-10 minutes during independent work time to lead a tutorial.
 This encourages an atmosphere of sharing and rewards students for wanting to help others.

 ### Facilitating Groups